 The GMU Center for Psychological Services provides evidence-based assessment and treatment services to people of all ages across the Northern Virginia and greater Capital region.
 Services are primarily provided by graduate students under the supervision of qualified, licensed professionals.
 All of our supervising faculty are affiliated with GMU, practicing, teaching, and/or conducting nationally funded research.
 As leaders in our specialty fields, we keep up to date with the most relevant and innovative developments in assessment and intervention.

-Based on scientific research, this group will provide an opportunity for adolescents to improve their social skills and make friends.
-Participants must be between the ages of 13-18.
-This group is primarily for adolescents with Autism Spectrum Disorder.
+Based on the latest scientific research, this group will provide an opportunity for adolescents to develop skills to better cope with anxiety.
+Participants will learn how to be more comfortable in social situations with their peers, cope with anxious thoughts and feeling and examine the ways they think about being negatively evaluated.
+This group is scheduled to begin October 10, 2019.
+Participants must be between the ages of 13-17.
 Interested participants will be screened to ensure that treatment is appropriate for them.
-This group will begin in March 2019 and will meet on a weekly basis for 12 consecutive weeks.
-Sessions will take place on Tuesday evenings from 5:30-7pm.
 Please contact us for more information, and to be placed on the wait list.

 The DBT group incorporates Dialectical Behavior Therapy skills to help adults (18 years and older) cope with and manage intense emotions.
 The group meets on a weekly basis, and it takes about 24 weeks to complete all the skills modules included in the group's curriculum.
 All group members are required to have an individual therapist while participating in the group.
 The group runs continuously throughout the year and accepts new members in "rolling admissions".
 If you would like to be contacted regarding future openings, please contact the intake office to find out how you can be placed on the wait list.